 What on earth is all that about then?
-Here at Studio Giggle, we specialise in the really interesting space where creative and technology meet.
+Here at Studio Giggle, we specialise in the really interesting space where creativity and technology meet.
 We always being asked for the latest ways of presenting content in surprising ways.
 We are currently deep in the R&D phase of a large installation project that you will hear all about in 2021.
 Nick Diacre – our kind of in house visual engineering wizard – and I went on a bit of a fact-finding mission / jolly to ISE (or the less glamorously named Integrated Systems Europe) in Amsterdam.
-Obviously we can’t tell you about our secret squirrel project but we thought we’d share all the things we found on our trip.
+Obviously, we can’t tell you about our secret squirrel project but we thought we’d share all the things we found on our trip.

 We were there with a laser-focused approach (and yes there were lots of lasers there too which made Nick and I childishly excited).